Residential bridging loans

 A broker can review your scenario and approach lenders whose criteria are more likely to fit, rather than you contacting lenders individually.

-We will introduce you to a specialist broker who can explain the process, likely costs and next steps once they understand your scenario.
-We act as an introducer only and do not provide advice or arrange loans.
+We introduce you to a specialist bridging broker who, once they understand your scenario, will explain the process, likely costs and next steps.
+We do not provide advice or arrange loans ourselves; the broker handles the advice and application from there.

 You are in good company